The Sheep Breeding policy adopted in Jammu and Kashmir is

 programmes for development of goat sector.

-milk production.
 Dairy Goat Farm Rajbagh is being maintained on pure Beetal goats breeding.

 Under the programme best Kagani bucks are being

 purchased from progressive goat breeders of Rajouri,

 Udhampur, Reasi, Jammu and Samba districts and provided